kriegaex/SO_AJ_MavenWeaveJDK/README.md

    not enough!), either by replacing the original boot classpath altogether with `-Xbootclasspath:<path>` or by just prepending the two JARs to the usual boot classpath with `-Xbootclasspath/p:<path>`.

-What you can doto the JRE/JDK with AspectJ basically encompasses the full feature set.
+What you can do to the JRE/JDK with AspectJ basically encompasses the full feature set.
 In some cases you just need to be careful not to create bootstrapping or recursion problems in situations when aspects use JRE code which in turn triggers aspect code etc.